My Love Is Your Love (song): Chart performance

 Likewise, "My Love Is Your Love" was a big hit in the United States.
 The song debuted at number 81 on the Billboard Hot 100 chart, the issue dated September 4, 1999, without a retail release.

 With its official single in two weeks, it shot up on the chart and reached the top 10 in the next three weeks, the issue date of October 9, 1999, becoming her 22nd Hot 100 top-10 hit.

 On January 1, 2000, the single peaked at number four, making her the first artist to have a top-10 hit in the 1980s, 1990s and 2000s, staying within the top 10 of the chart for 17 weeks.
 It also reached the number two position on the Billboard Hot R&B/Hip-Hop Songs chart (formerly "Hot R&B Singles & Tracks"), the issue date of September 25, 1999, spending a total of 29 weeks on the chart, and topped Billboard Hot Dance Music/Club Play, making it Houston's eighth number-one song of the chart.
-The song also reached top 10 on the Billboard Pop Songs, become her final single on the chart.
-The single was certified Platinum by the Recording Industry Association of America for shipments of 1,000,000 copies on December 14, 1999.
-According to Nielsen SoundScan, it has sold 900,000 copies in the US alone.
+The song also reached top 10 on the Billboard Pop Songs, becoming her final single on the chart.

+According to Nielsen SoundScan in 1999, it had sold 900,000 copies in the US.
+The single was certified platinum by the Recording Industry Association of America for shipments of a million copies on December 14, 1999.
+In June 2025, the song was certified double platinum for equivalent sales of two million copies alone.
+In Canada, the song peaked at number 10, giving Houston her career 20th top ten entry in the country.